flutter/website/src/docs/development/ui/animations/index.md

 ## Other resources

-Learn more about Flutter animations at the following links:
+더 알아보기 about Flutter animations at the following links:

 * [Animations: Technical Overview](/docs/development/ui/animations/overview.html)<br>
 A look at some of the major classes in the animations library,